Cosmic Conjunction offers non-competition clause by Holiday Mathis - Boston Herald - Go Tech Daily

 AQUARIUS (January 20 – February 18).
 Validation is for parking, not for lunch or dating or working.
 You need so much less than you ever did and you like to put others at ease so that they don’t look for much.

 FISHING (February 19 – March 20).
-You wouldn’t dream of seeing another person struggle while knowing very well that you can do something about it.
+You wouldn’t dream of seeing someone struggle while you know very well that you can do something about it.
 And why would you not expect the same?
 Maybe it’s time to beat those who don’t come in.

 TODAY BIRTHDAY (January 2).
 You will spend a lot of time training your mind to be stronger than your emotions so that you can execute plans without being derailed by the inevitable distractions and temptations of life.
 The majority of this training takes place in the field while you create great events from your projects and relationships.
 Scorpio and cancer are crazy about you.
 Your lucky numbers are: 3, 20, 33, 38 and 15